Mathematical semantics of intuitionistic logic: What is intuitionistic logic?

 This is entirely parallel to the situation within classical mathematics.
 Some principles of classical set theory, including the continuum hypothesis and the axiom of choice, are internally provable to be consistent with ZF; in particular, their addition to ZF does not increase its consistency strength --- or in other words, their use alone cannot be the source of a contradiction.
-Other principles, like large cardinal axioms or the axiom of determinacy are known or conjectured to increase consistency strength when added to ZF; yet there are various good reasons to believe that resulting systems are still consistent, perhaps not significantly different from the reasons for one's belief in the consistency of ZF.
+Other principles, like large cardinal axioms or the Axiom of Determinacy, are known or conjectured to increase consistency strength when added to ZF; yet there are various good reasons to believe that resulting systems are still consistent, perhaps not significantly different from the reasons for one's belief in the consistency of ZF.
 Thus classical mathematics with or without the axiom of choice should be, from the viewpoint of an intuitionist, on a par with areas of classical mathematics that depend on the said principles as seen by a classical mathematician who does not find these principles to be intuitively justified.
 Conversely, it would be beneficial to {\it understand} intuitionistic logic and its relations with classical logic in a way that is compatible with the plain Platonic intuition arguably shared by most ``working mathematicians''.

 First attempts at meaning explanations of intuitionistic logic in terms of ordinary practices of classical mathematics can be found in a 1928 paper by Orlov \cite{Or}*{\S\S6,7} (see also \cite{D92}) and in the 1930 and 1931 papers by Heyting \cite{He0}, \cite{He1}.
 Both Orlov and Heyting gave explanations (see \cite{M1}*{\S\ref{g1:letters1}} for a detailed review) --- in terms of provability of propositions (``propositions'' and ``provability'' being understood in a sense compatible with classical logic) which directly anticipate G\"odel's 1933 provability translation --- to be reviewed in \S\ref{provability}.
-G\"odel's translation certainly yields an accurate explanation in classical terms of the form of intuitionistic logic, as captured by Heyting's axioms and inference rules.
-But it misses the spirit of intuitionistic logic (as understood in the present paper), in that it does not explain how one proposition can have essentially different proofs.
+G\"odel's translation certainly yields an accurate explanation in arguably classical terms (albeit not exactly in terms of classical logic) of the standard formalization of intuitionistic logic.
+But nevertheless it arguably misses the essence of intuitionistic logic, in that it does not explain how one proposition can have essentially different proofs (cf.\ \S\ref{motivation}).